sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     }
     ```

-    This is needed as the dataSource URIs must be relative to the base URL, which means there is no need for a slash as the first character.
+    Removing the leading `/` is needed as the dataSource URIs must be relative to the base URL, which means there's no need for a slash as the first character.

     Check [Accessing Business Service UI](https://help.sap.com/docs/btp/sap-business-technology-platform/accessing-business-service-ui?locale=39723061bc4b4b679726b120cbefdf5a.html&q=base%20URL) for more information.